k78ma/quartz/content/CS/Problems/ADM Chapter 1 Exercises.md

 $$

 >[!question] Exercise 1-4
->Design/draw a road network with two points a and b such that the shortest route between a and b is not the route with the fewest turns.
+>Design/draw a road network with two points $a$ and $b$ such that the shortest route between $a$ and $b$ is not the route with the fewest turns.

+Just a short route with a lot of turns.

 ## Proofs of Correctness